 "I've seen far too many business owners make this mistake," says Gallegos.
 "It becomes all too easy for them to buy some groceries or charge a non-business dinner to their card.
 And if the card comes with especially attractive rewards or terms, it's even easier.
 But it can lead to some big problems in the future.
 It's always best to keep personal charges and business charges separate."

-The bottom line?
 Today's small business credit cards often come with a wealth of lucrative rewards programs.
 But the rewards card that is perfect for your competitor might not work as well for you.
-And if your card's other terms -- interest rate, late fees, grace periods and over-the-limit fees -- are especially onerous, not even the most generous of rewards programs can make a card a smart choice for your business.
+And if your card's other terms -- special perks, interest rate, late fees, grace periods and over-the-limit fees -- are especially onerous, not even the most generous of rewards programs can make a card a smart choice for your business.